kubeflow/katib/README.md

 Katib consists of several components as shown below.
 Each component is running on k8s as a deployment.
 Each component communicates with others via GRPC and the API is defined at `pkg/apis/manager/v1alpha3/api.proto`.

-- katib: main components.
+- Katib main components:
-  - katib-db-manager: GRPC API server of katib which is the DB Interface.
+  - katib-db-manager: GRPC API server of Katib which is the DB Interface.
-  - katib-mysql: Data storage backend of katib using mysql.
+  - katib-mysql: Data storage backend of Katib using mysql.
-  - katib-ui: User interface of katib.
+  - katib-ui: User interface of Katib.
-  - katib-controller: Controller for katib CRDs in Kubernetes.
+  - katib-controller: Controller for Katib CRDs in Kubernetes.

 ## Web UI